How hybrid workplace technology and Industry 4.0 are changing the future of work

 This gives companies access to a wider, better talent pool, and also gives employees access to more job opportunities.

 How businesses can embrace Industry 4.0 and the hybrid workplace

-There’s no one way to adopt the hybrid workstyle, which is one of the best parts of this kind of flexible work method.
-However, with so much technology readily available, it can be overwhelming to figure out how to reconfigure your workplace to be one that’s truly hybrid.
+There’s no one way to adopt the hybrid workstyle.
+This is one of the best parts of this kind of flexible work method.
+However, with so much hybrid workplace technology readily available, it can be overwhelming.
+It’s important to figure out how to reconfigure your workplace to be one that’s truly hybrid.

 The hybrid, blended workforce here to stay.
 Here’s how companies can integrate both Industry 4.0 and the hybrid workplace into their organization.

 Here’s a statistic that might come as a surprise: 36% of employees say they’d prefer an agile workplace over a pay raise.
 The same study finds that 63% of managers link revenue growth directly to flexible working.

 The bottom line: flexibility means boosts in productivity and revenue.